G. W. Bridge: Powers and abilities

 G. W. Bridge has no superhuman powers, but is trained in hand-to-hand combat, the use of firearms, and is a skilled strategist.
 As a high-ranking member of S.H.I.E.L.D. he has contacts all over the world and has access to advanced technology and classified information.

 Other versions

 MC2

 In the MC2 continuity, G. W. Bridge has become the first African American President of the United States of that universe.
 He holds a close relationship to the Vision as a link with A-Next, a future generation of the Avengers.

 In other media

-G. W. Bridge made a non-voiced cameo appearance in X-Men: The Animated Series.
-In the episode "Time Fugitive Pt.
-1", he, War Machine and Nick Fury are shown watching a conference held by Graydon Creed dealing with a virus for which mutants are supposedly responsible.
+G. W. Bridge makes a non-speaking cameo appearance in the X-Men: The Animated Series episode "Time Fugitives".